sourcegraph/scip-java/CONTRIBUTING.md

 It's best to run tests from the sbt shell, not from the IntelliJ UI.

-## Importing the project with Metals

-While the cross-language support won't be as rich as it is in IntelliJ, [Metals](https://scalameta.org/metals/) does offer rich language support for Scala and basic Java navigation support (thanks to scip-java!).
-When using Metals and your editor of choice it's recommended to use sbt as your build server.
-This isn't the default with Metals, so you'll want to use the `Metals:
-Switch build server` command and choose `sbt`.

 ## Tests are written in Scala

 This codebases uses the Scala library [MUnit](https://scalameta.org/munit/) to